AnyBlok/AnyBlok/doc/ROADMAP.rst

 * ADD unittest:
     - core inheritance
     - anyblok_core system
-* Move the declaration type (Mixin, Model, Field, Column, RelationShip) in anyblok-core .. warning:: Need refactor of registry for model
+* Refactor split load method of registry and unit test all part, and add unit test for each split

 To implement
 ------------